List

 Extension method from List

-Converts to a scala.Seq
+Converts the list to a Scala sequence (scala.Seq).

-Converts to a scala.Seq
+Converts the list to a Scala sequence (scala.Seq).

 Attributes